Managing teams across jurisdictions and cultures

 Take time to understand the different cultures your team operates in.
 This involves going further than merely adapting your communication style and making yourself understood.

-It means understanding how people in different countries view in-house lawyers.
+Think about how people in different countries view in-house lawyers.
 In some regions, they may be seen as business facilitators rather than risk controllers.
 In this scenario, you’ll need to consider how to support your local team and help them meet their corporate risk management goals.

 Most international commercial lawyers speak good English.
 However, even with fluent English speakers, indirect communication or colloquial language can cause confusion.
 It may be useful to hold language and communication styles training across your team to avoid unnecessary breakdowns in communication.